-These lyrics by DJ Snake could be defining your life.
+These lyrics by DJ Snake could define your life.
 If you’re still in love with your ex, then you might be harboring hopes of a reconciliation.
 You’re missing them because you are hoping that they find their way back to you.
 Nothing wrong with an optimistic outlook as long as you aren’t losing sight of what’s real.

 Related Reading: 10 Signs To Know Your Relationship Is Over

 An abusive relationship can have a lasting impact on people.
-The Stockholm Syndrome refers to the bond which victims of abuse form with their abusers.
-They can even fall in love with the partners who have tormented them emotionally and physically.
-Since the trauma runs deep, missing an abusive ex is very common after the breakup.
-Several people note: I miss my ex so much even though I left him.
+Trauma bonding refers to the bond that victims of abuse form with their abusers.
+They can even fall in love with partners who have tormented them emotionally and physically.
+Since the trauma runs deep, missing an abusive ex is very common after breakups.
+Several such people note: “I miss my ex so much I feel sick.”

 5. Others don’t match up

-The yardstick for measuring your rebounds is not a yardstick at all – it is your ex.
-When you start seeing other people after a breakup, you automatically compare them to your ex.
-You might think, she laughs too loudly…Susan was never this loud in public.
+The yardstick for measuring your rebounds is invariably your ex.
+When you start to meet people after a breakup, you automatically compare them to your ex.
+You might think, “She laughs too loudly, Susan was never this loud in public.”
 Your disapproval of the current partner, even a certain trait of theirs, can make you miss an ex.